floooh/yakc/README.md

 # Emulated System Details

 All the East German computer models had 'unlicensed' Z80-chip-family clones called U880 (Z80 CPU), U855 (Z80 PIO) and U857 (Z80 CTC).
 The East German clones had some hardware bugfixes compared to the original Z80 and thus some undocumented instructions behaved slightly different.
 YAKC emulates the original Z80, not the 'fixed' U880 clones (doesn't make a difference with all software I tested).

 ## KC85/2, KC85/3 and KC85/4

-These were East German home computers with fairly impressive hardware- and software-capabilities, at least given the 'real-world-socialist' economic restrictions of 80's Eastern Germany .
+These were East German home computers with fairly impressive hardware- and software-capabilities, at least given the 'real-world-socialist' economic restrictions of 80's Eastern Germany.
 Unlike many other Eastern computers, the KC85 line wasn't a direct clone of Western machines, but implemented some unique ideas both in hardware and software.
 In terms of hardware capabilities, the ZX Spectrum was the closest Western system, the KC85 had a